EuroPython/epcon/README.md

 * Branch names that start with `feature/` `bugfix/` `tests/` and have descriptive names like `docs/update-readme-with-dev-guidelines` are preferable to 'patch-1' ;)

-  help there's a list of issues, and you can submit your own as well, but before doing anything big please talk to us (using github issues/comments, or on our public telegram group here ->